lonelyplanet/LPSublimeSnippets/README.md

 # LPSublimeSnippets
-This is a repo for publicly charing Sublime Text snippets.
+This is a repo for publicly sharing Sublime Text snippets.

 ## Installation
 Run the following command to place the snippets into the right directory.